nibrassajjad/AI-art-vs-non-AI-art/README.md

 # AI art vs non AI art
-An algorithm to classify AI-generated images from human-created images.
+An algorithm to classify between AI-generated and human-drawn arts.

 # Training and deployment code
 Proceed to Models folder for further details regarding code.
 The original code has been executed on Kaggle notebook: